The Great Scam: Federal prosecutors take us inside South Florida’s most shocking cases of COVID relief fraud - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Dazzling diamond jewelry, stacks of cash, and fast cars.
 A life of excess, easily accessible.

-Markenzy Lapointe/U.S. Attorney: “This was truly like stealing candy from a baby.”
+U.S. Attorney Markenzy Lapointe: “This was truly like stealing candy from a baby.”

 The baby in this case is the American taxpayer.

-Markenzy Lapointe/U.S. Attorney: “So it wasn’t surprising to me, but it was still disheartening.”
+U.S. Attorney Markenzy Lapointe: “So it wasn’t surprising to me, but it was still disheartening.”

 Markenzy Lapointe is the U.S. Attorney for the Southern District of Florida.
 He leads one of just five strike force teams in the country targeting COVID relief fraud.